accoladea/exploring-swift/Location Aware/readme.md

 Shows the user’s location

-Used CLGeocoder and CoreLocation library.
+Used CoreLocation and MapKit library (CLGeocoder).

 *Imported CoreLocation.framework on build-phases/link-binary-with-libraries
-*Added on Info.plst:

-	Privacy - Location Always Usage Description,

-	Privacy - Location When In Use Usage Description
+*Added “ Privacy - Location Always Usage Description”, “Privacy - Location When In Use Usage Description” on **Info.plst.

 ***